Residents at Park House in Guisborough talk about the joy that a visit and a cuddle from a furry Wag friend brings

-Our home visits are for dog lovers over the age of 65, people who have always had a dog, but who can’t have one of their own any more and who miss that contact.
+Our home visits are for older dog lovers, typically over the age of 65, people who have always had a dog, but who can’t have one of their own any more and who miss that contact.

 We are a ‘visiting’ charity, so no one should have an expectation of outings or walks.
 These are sometimes possible but for reasons of health and risk management, they shouldn’t be expected.

 We never charge for our visits in case those most in need miss out.
-Instead, we rely on donations, so if you value our service and can afford to contribute please help us in whatever way you can, fundraising or becoming a Friend of Wag.
+Instead, we rely entirely on donations.
+So if you value our service and can afford to contribute please help us in whatever way you can, donating, fundraising or becoming a Friend of Wag.